AtomGraph/XSLTTransform/README.md

 The simplest way to embed a stylesheet is to put it under `/src/main/resources`, from where it can be read using `getResourceAsStream()`.
 That way the stylesheet is built into the function JAR itself.
 Alternatively, it should be possible to load it from S3.

+In AWS Lambda configuration, specify `transformRecords` method (which is inherited by your subclass) as the function handler.

 ## Example

 The following example shows `/src/main/resources/custom.xsl` used as the XSLT stylesheet, as well as `my-param` stylesheet parameter initialized with the value of `MY_PARAM` environment variable.